kirstenfrank/GetCleanData/README.md

 with an initial capital letter, as well as with a lower case initial letter.

 3)    Uses descriptive activity names to name the activities in the data set.
-The descriptive activity names were found in activity_lables.txt.
+The descriptive activity names were found in activity_labels.txt.
 The format was left basically the same, except underscores were removed.